What is the MATCH list?

 What is the impact of being on the MATCH list?

-Some acquiring banks may decide that you are worth the risk, depending on their risk assessment and the reasons you have for being on the MATCH list.
+Some acquiring banks may decide that you are worth the risk, depending on their risk assessment and the reasons you have for being on the Terminated Merchant list.

-How do I get off the MATCH list?
+How do I get off the Terminated Merchant File or MATCH list?

-The best thing for merchants on the list to do is to be extremely careful to avoid bad or careless that may jeopardize any remaining active accounts.
+The best thing for merchants on the list to do is to be extremely careful to avoid consequences that may jeopardize any remaining active accounts.

 How to avoid being on the MATCH list